circuitdao/docs/docs/technical-manual/treasury.md

 **One Treasury coin:**

-* Transfer Stability Fees: a single treasury coin must be picked by to transfer Stability Fees to <!--TODO: would speading evenly across whole ring make more sense given that SF transfers are not time-ciritical and can be quite large for vaults with a lot of debt?-->
+* Transfer Stability Fees: a single treasury coin must be picked by to transfer Stability Fees to

 * Loan repayment: a single Treasury coin must be picked to deposity to when a loan repayment results in Stability Fees getting paid into Treasury.
 This is the case unless the amount of SFs being repaid to the vault is less than or equal to the amount of SFs that have already been transferred to the vault.